pagach/docker-compose-lamp/README.md

 > If you want to enable more modules, just update `./bin/webserver/Dockerfile`.
 You can also generate a PR and we will merge if seems good for general purpose.
 > You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.

-## PHP

-The installed version of PHP is 7.1.

 #### Extensions

 By default following extensions are installed.